 Chiang Mai Night Bazaar

 The Chiang Mai Night Bazaar is east of the Old Town along Changklan Road.
-Offering similar goods as the Saturday and Sunday markets, the Bazaar has a large area for food vendors and sometimes live music.
+Offering similar goods as the Saturday and Sunday markets, the Bazaar takes places nightly and has a larger variety of food vendors and sometimes live music.

 DAY 2: CHIANG MAI DAY TRIPS

-On the second day of your Chiang Mai 3-Days Itinerary, discover a region beyond the Old City walls on one of the best day trips from Chiang Mai.
+On the second day of your Chiang Mai 3-Days Itinerary, discover beyond the Old City walls on one of the best day trips from Chiang Mai.

 Chiang Mai Tours

-These popular Chiang Mai day trips come highly rated by fellow travelers!
+These top-rated and popular Chiang Mai day trips come recommended by fellow travelers!

-While elephant camps have long been a Thailand attraction, the poor treatment of the animals has come to light in recent years.
-Finding an ethical elephant sanctuary can be difficult – but not impossible!
-The Lanna Kingdom Elephant Sanctuary allows visitors to get up-close and personal with the gentle giants, but does not allow participants to ride the elephants.
-Find out more and book it!
+While elephant camps have long been a Thailand attraction, poor treatment of the animals has come to light.
+Finding an ethical elephant sanctuary in Chiang Mai can be difficult – but not impossible.

 Chiang Rai and Golden Triangle

 One of the most popular tours is from Chiang Mai to Chiang Rai and the Golden Triangle.
-The day trip from Chiang Mai includes visiting the famous White Temple, seeing the ancient city of Chiang Saen, riding a boat on the Khong River and exploring the Golden Triangle, the point where Myanmar (Burma), Laos and Thailand converge.
-Get the details and book it!
+The day trip from Chiang Mai includes visiting the famous White Temple and seeing the ancient city of Chiang Saen.

 Top Tip: Rather than seeing the city on a day trip, we stayed in Chiang Rai for a week.
 We have more suggestions for a Chiang Rai-Chiang Mai Itinerary below!